bedrock-crustaceans/bedrockrs/README.md

 recommend getting acquainted with the bedrock-rs codebase.
 Whether it's tackling existing issues, adding new features, or even introducing entirely fresh modules, your creativity is welcome.

-(If you like this library, don't forget to star it!)
+(If you like this library, remember to give bedrockrs a Star!)